 C. Environmental Factors

-- Vibration and mechanical shock: In applications such as electric vehicles or industrial equipment, batteries are likely to undergo regular vibrations or impacts.
-If not well supported, this can strain connectors and sensors and cause circuits to fail.
+- Vibration and mechanical shock: In applications like electric vehicles or industrial equipment, batteries may experience frequent vibrations or impacts.
+Without proper reinforcement, this can damage connectors and sensors, leading to circuit failure.

 How These Failures Affect Battery Performance and Safety